-It is good idea to discover the roots of any health issues/conditions.
+It is smart first to discover the roots of any health issues/conditions.
 One of the roots of most diseases is inflammation a broad an ancient term initially referring to a set of classic signs and symptoms including edema, redness, warmness, pain and loss of function (stiffness and immobility).

 Inflammation occurs when your body’s defense mechanisms kick in as a response to a threat.
 This inflammatory response helps fight against infections, injuries, and toxins and causes a release of antibodies and proteins in an attempt to heal the body.